hani-kristiansson/DaycareSystem/README.md

 **Overview of program**
 Rainbow Preschool needs an app to make it easier for teachers and parents to manage children's attendance and schedules.
 The app should also streamline communication between them.
 Daycare System is a platform developed for Rainbow Preschool.
 The principal has requested an app that both teachers and parents can use.
-The idea is inspired by the app "Prion," which is widely used by parents today.
+The idea is inspired by the app "Prion," which is widely used by parents today in Sweden.

 Teachers: